BlockchainInstituteChi/developer-bootcamp/README.md

 Once the app is running, you can check the heartbeat function by visiting `http://localhost:8887/helloWorld`

 NOTE: You can alternatively run this using nodemon which will restart the server every time you make a change to any file in the app/ directory.
 To install nodemon, use `npm install -g nodemon` and run the app with `nodemon app.js`.
+The `-g` flag will allow you to use the nodemon npm plugin from the command line.

 # Lab Instructions